LuisTorres262/Active-Directory-Lab/README.md

 <img src="https://i.imgur.com/JXBwafw.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Login to DC-1 as "Jane Doe" and open PowerShell_ise as an administrator.
 Paste the script from, (https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1) and run it.
 Observe the accounts being created.
-Attempt to login into Client-1 with one of the newly created accounts.
+Attempt to log into Client-1 with one of the newly created accounts.
 </p>
 <br />